Bifocal Reading Glasses: A Complete Guide

 Yes, you can purchase bifocals without a prescription.

-Do bifocal reading glasses work?
+How do bifocal reading glasses work?

 Who invented bifocal readers?

-Can I drive with bifocals?
+Can I drive with bifocal reading glasses?

 Can I buy bifocal reading sunglasses?